wp-plugins/admin-post-navigation/readme.txt

 == Filters ==

-The plugin is further customizable via three filters.
+The plugin is further customizable via four filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= c2c_admin_post_navigation_orderby =
+= c2c_admin_post_navigation_orderby (filter) =

 The 'c2c_admin_post_navigation_orderby' filter allows you to change the post field used in the ORDER BY clause for the SQL to find the previous/next post.
 By default this is 'ID' for non-hierarchical post types (such as posts) and 'post_title' for hierarchical post types (such as pages).
 If you wish to change this, hook this filter.
 This is not typical usage for most users.